St Patrick’s Day Festival Dublin 2023

 The St Patrick’s Day Parade leaves Parnell Square North at 12 noon.
 It takes approximately 2 hours to pass and finishes at Kevin Street at 2pm.

-Check here for further details and Route Map
+Check here for further details and Parade Route

 Getting To The St Patrick’s Day Parade